sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 === Import patch from a local file ===

 Make sure that your file has the header data by an `hg export`.
+Then decide where you want to put your patch.
+If it is an independent patch, you want to create a new branch
+{{{
+$ git checkout -b <mybranch> master
+}}}
+If you want to import the hg patch on top of another branch, go into this branch first
+{{{
+$ git checkout <mybranch>
+}}}

+Next import your hg patch.
 If your patch is on your local computer at `/pathname/patchname.patch` then
 {{{
 $ sage --dev import-patch --local-file /pathname/patchname.patch
 }}}
 If your patch is on trac or on the internet at a url
 {{{
 $ sage --dev import-patch --url http://trac.sagemath.org/raw-attachment/ticket/12345/trac_12345-patchname.patch
 }}}

 If you find that the author field is set to ``unknown user`` then it could be that the patch needs to be exported first.

 = Moving a patch from the combinat queue to git =